 At the end of the course there is a written examination.
 This has a high pass mark of 70%.
 This is coupled with on-going continuous assessment throughout the 5-days of the course.
 The working days are long, usually from 8.30 am to 7.00 pm, with some (but not too much) evening work too!
 This does mean that a high standard has been established for successful course delegates.
 On successful completion of the course delegates can use their certificate as part of the IRCA and PQG auditor registration process.
 A range of auditor grades exist depending on experience including Internal Auditor, Auditor, Lead Auditor and Principle Auditor.

-Although this sounds very serious and formal, we also bring in a great deal of humour and interest to the course which, coupled with outstanding tutors, makes for a stimulating learning experience.
+Although this sounds very serious and formal, we also bring in a great deal of humour and interest to the course which, coupled with outstanding tutors, makes for a stimulating learning experience, as the reviews for this course demonstrate.

-In addition to becoming an international recognised pharmaceutical auditor other benefits of IRCA registration include recognised credibility, on-going continuous professional development and potentially greater employment prospects.
+In addition to becoming an international recognised pharmaceutical auditor other benefits of IRCA registration include recognised credibility, on-going continuous professional development and potentially greater employment prospects across the globe.

 You can visit the IRCA web-site by clicking this link.